raus0038/SimpleMail/README.md

 Change the email details specified in the file `routes/index.js` to the appropriate values.

-Run the command `nodemon star`t or `npm start` to start the server.
+Run the command `nodemon start` or `npm start` to start the server.

 On your browser, type http://localhost:3000 in the search bar.